ovh/docs/pages/platform/network-services/getting-started-07-creating-vrack/guide.en-gb.md

 >

 ### Terraform

-Terraform can also be used to manage OVHcloud infrastructure.
-For that you need to cherry pick the correct terraform provider & resource.
-This [page](../../../account/api/terraform-at-ovhcloud/guide.en-gb.md) is a good place to start to learn more !
+Terraform can also be used to manage OVHcloud infrastructures.

+For that you need to cherry-pick the correct terraform provider & resource.
+Find more information in our guide on [how to use Terraform](https://docs.ovh.com/gb/en/public-cloud/how-to-use-terraform/).

 ## Instructions